 And if you’re still not convinced of this gravy’s awesomeness, it’s so simple to make.
 How simple?
 See for yourself…

-How to make this vegan and gluten-free gravy with a chickpea flour roux
+How to make this vegan and gluten-free gravy recipe

 Combine vegetable broth, tamari, onion powder, garlic powder and rosemary in a pourable vessel.
 Whisk together and set aside.

 Then start your roux, by heating olive oil over medium heat.
 Whisk in chickpea flour.
 Keep whisking until it is smooth.

 It will be a golden color and have a nutty aroma.
 Be careful not to burn the roux.
 If it starts to turn brown, it’s starting to burn.

 Whisk in the vegetable broth mixture.
 Continue cooking over medium heat, whisking constantly, until desired thickness is reached.

 If the gravy is not thick enough for your liking, whisk in more chickpea flour.
 If it is too thick, whisk in more broth.

 Once the gravy is done, add freshly ground black pepper and kosher salt to taste.

 We enjoyed this gravy with the vegan version of our dairy-free mashed potatoes (made with vegetable broth and vegan mayonnaise) and our vegan chickpea meatless loaf.
 Then, for dessert, we indulged in our vegan and gluten-free apple crisp.

 For now, whip up a batch of gravy, baby! 😉